2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 emphasis on aural and oral tasks in an activity-based environment

-students with French Immersion background should identify themselves when registering to ensure appropriate placement
+Students with a French Immersion background should identify themselves when registering to ensure appropriate placement

 runs over both semesters - part 1 and part 2

-Commerce and Computer Applications is integrated into this course, which includes an overview of the basics of photoshop, Scratch, computer science, AutoCAD, accounting and personal finance, using word processing and spreadsheets and keyboarding proficiency
+Commerce and Computer Applications ( CCS09) is integrated into this course, which includes an overview of the basics of Photoshop, Scratch, computer science, AutoCAD, accounting, and personal finance, using word processing and spreadsheets, and keyboarding proficiency

-Enriched Mathematics (MTH09EX/MTH09EZ) are also available for strong math students who can handle an accelerated pace and enrichment
+Enriched Mathematics (MTH09EX/MTH09EZ) is also available for strong math students who can handle an accelerated pace and enrichment

 concentrates on promoting a healthy, active lifestyle